The Educational Theatre Association’s Professional Development Intensives (PDIs)

 graduate degree or earn credit required for continuing education.

-The Professional Development program is typically run in conjunction
+The PDI program is typically run in conjunction

 with other Association events, such as the Thespian Festival or the